ChrisAkridge/IronAssembler/Specification.md

 ## Stages of Assembling

 ### Stage 1: Loading Input
 In the first stage, the entire input file is loaded into memory.
 It is then split on `\r, \n, or \r\n` into an array of lines.
-Each line is trimmed of whitespace on both sides.
+Any line starting with `#` is replaced with a blank line, and any line containing a `#` has the `#` and everything after replaced with a single space.
+Finally, each line is trimmed of whitespace on both sides.

 ### Stage 2: Parsing
 Each line of the input file is here converted into the following structure: